wp-plugins/videojs-html5-player/readme.txt

 * No setup required, simply install and start embedding videos
 * Lightweight and compatible with the latest version of WordPress
 * Clean and sleek player with no watermark
+* fallbacks for other HTML5-supported filetypes (WebM, Ogv)

 = Videojs HTML5 Player Plugin Usage =